rehierl/node-tree-outliner/3-1-0-design-2.md

 requirement with regards to the structure of a tree.

 **CLARIFICATION**
-Unless additional section types are defined (see below), the first node of a section is, depending on the section's type, strictly subsequent to the enter or exit event of the corresponding sectioning node (i.e. no gap with that regards).
+Unless further types of sections are defined (see below), the first node of a section is strictly subsequent to the corresponding event of the sectioning node.
+That is, no other event will be executed after the sectioning node's event was exited and before the first node was entered.

 **TODO**
-Note however, that a type-2 sectioning node, if it has no next sibling, may still have nodes that are strictly subsequent to its exit event.
-The question therefore is, if it would be feasible to define a type-2 section as "begins with the next subsequent node" instead of the current strict definition, which is based upon the node's "next sibling" instead.
+Note that a type-2 sectioning node, if it has no next sibling, can still have nodes that are subsequent to its exit event (i.e. the next sibling of one of its ancestors).
+The question therefore is, if it would be reasonable to define a type-2 section as "begins with the 'next strictly subsequent' node" instead of the current strict definition (i.e. "begins with the node's next sibling").

+**CLARIFICATION**
+The first node of a section is, in general, not necessarily strictly subsequent to the section's sectioning node.

+The next sibling of a parent node can only be loosely subsequent to it.
+That is, because a node can only be a parent node, if it has at least one child node.
+No sibling can therefore be strictly subsequent to any parent node.

+Because of that, the first node of a section is strictly subsequent to the section's sectioning node, if it is also the sectioning node's first child.

+In contrary to that, the first node of a section is only loosely subsequent to the section's sectioning node, if it is the sectioning node's next sibling and if the sectioning node is a parent node.

 <!-- ======================================================================= -->
 ## Unordered trees

 Note that type-2 sections can only be defined, if the underlying tree is an ordered tree of nodes.
-That is, because nodes in an unordered tree are not guaranteed to have a next sibling, or even a first child.
+That is, because nodes in an unordered tree are not guaranteed to have a next sibling or even a first child.
 Any of these nodes have to be considered equal.

 Because of that, a sectioning node itself has no order with regards to any of its siblings or children.
-Consequently, the result of an algorithm that attempts to support type-2 section in such a tree would be non-deterministic.
-Because the nodes of an unordered tree are not guaranteed to be served to an algorithm in any particular order, subsequent executions can potentially produce different results.
+Consequently, the result of an algorithm that attempts to support a type-2 section in such a tree would be non-deterministic.
+That is, because the nodes of an unordered tree are not guaranteed to be served to an algorithm in any particular order, subsequent executions can potentially produce different results.

 Unordered trees can therefore only support type-1 sections.